inmanta/inmanta-core/docs/model_developers/plugins.rst

         print("inmanta")

 A more complex plugin accepts arguments and returns a value.
-Compared to what python supports as function arguments, only positional-only arguments are not supported.
+Compared to what `python supports as function arguments <https://docs.python.org/3/glossary.html#term-parameter>`_, only positional-only arguments are not supported.
 The following example creates a plugin that converts a string to uppercase:

 .. code-block:: python